How To Keep Your Tent Cool In Hot Weather

 3. Use Reflection Tarps

 Using reflective tarps or sheets becomes a simple solution that efficiently saves you from direct severe sun rays.
-All the surface of a tent can be covered by tarps that effectively cool down the tent’s interior.
+All the surfaces of a tent can be covered by tarps that effectively cool down the tent’s interior.
 You should bring white color tarps that reflect maximum rays.

 Now, see the best way to use reflective tarps by yourself!

 The easy and useful way is to tie them with tree branches and suspend them in such a way that they cover the whole tent like a roof.
-Most importantly, make sure to leave a space of about 12 inches between the tarp and top of the tent so that air can be circulated easily.
+Most importantly, make sure to leave a space of about 12 inches between the tarp and the top of the tent so that air can be circulated easily.

 4. Make Use Of The Breeze

 Making use of the breeze creates natural air conditioning in your tent.
-It will be a good idea to place the tent in the direction of air blowing.
+It will be a good idea to place the tent in the direction of the air blowing.
 As mentioned earlier, mesh tents always provide optimal and consistent ventilation.

 5. Take Your Tent Down During The Day

 Letting your tent stand on a hot blazing day can turn it into a room of heat.
 It happens due to absorption of the burning sun’s rays and nobody will want to step into that furnace.
-However, most of the fabrics don’t bear harsh exposure of sunlight.
+However, most of the fabrics don’t bear harsh exposure to sunlight.

-A major advantage of taking your tent down is that it exceptionally increases the life of tent that lasts longer than expected.
+A major advantage of taking your tent down is that it exceptionally increases the life of a tent that lasts longer than expected.
 The tents made of nylon or polyester should be disassembled in hot weather.
-If you have already placed your tent under shade then you will probably no need to remove them during the day.
+If you have already placed your tent under shade then you will probably not need to remove them during the day.

 6. Use A Portable Fan Or AC

 Moreover, you need to bring a long extension cord so that you can easily manage your fan.
 While if you go with an air conditioner then try to drape the vent through a window or door.
-If you want quick air circulation in the tent then these machines could be an ideal use for such situation.
+If you want quick air circulation in the tent then these machines could be an ideal use for such a situation.

 7. Stay Hydrated